Godley & Creme

-Godley & Creme were an English rock duo formally established in Manchester in 1977 by Kevin Godley and Lol Creme.
+Godley & Creme were an English pop music duo formally established in Manchester in 1977 by Kevin Godley and Lol Creme.
 The pair began releasing music as a duo after their departure from the rock band 10cc.
 In 1979, they directed their first music video for their single "An Englishman in New York".
 After this, they became involved in the production of videos for artists such as Ultravox, the Police, Yes, Duran Duran, Frankie Goes to Hollywood, Huey Lewis and the News and Wang Chung, as well as directing the groundbreaking video for their 1985 single "Cry".
 The duo split at the end of the 1980s.
 Both have since been involved in music videos, TV commercials, and sporadic music projects.

 History

 Early years and 10cc

 Kevin Godley and Lol Creme met in the late 1950s and for a brief time were in an amateur band together.
 In the early 1960s they joined white R&B combo The Sabres (The Magic Lanterns) together.
 Though they played in different bands, with Godley briefly in The Mockingbirds with Graham Gouldman, who would later work with Godley and Creme in 10cc.

 After recording a one-off single under the name of 'Yellow Bellow Room Boom' for UK CBS in 1967 ("Seeing Things Green" b/w "Easy Life"), the pair began their professional music career together in 1969, performing pop music in Strawberry Studios at Stockport near Manchester with Eric Stewart and Graham Gouldman.
 The duo also released a single in 1969, "I'm Beside Myself" b/w "Animal Song", under the name Frabjoy & Runcible Spoon after being signed on to Marmalade Records directly by label head Giorgio Gomelsky.
 A 7-song LP was slated for a late 1969 release on Marmalade; however, the label collapsed under the weight of its financial situation before the end of the year, and the LP was shelved until its release in the 2022 compilation Frabjous Days: The Secret World of Godley & Creme 1967–1969 on Grapefruit Records.

 Joined by Eric Stewart to form Hotlegs they first secured a chart success with the song "Neanderthal Man" which hit #2 in the UK.
 The band, after serving as the backing band for two successful Neil Sedaka albums, evolved into 10cc in 1972 when Graham Gouldman joined.
 10cc went on to record four albums and enjoyed chart success, most notably with their 1975 single "I'm Not in Love", a hit on both sides of the Atlantic.